mazetoken/SLP-smart-contract-tokens/README.md

 - you will see Premium BCH address, Alice BCH address and contract BCH address

-- send 0.00004000 to Alice BCH address (this is your wallet) from another wallet (do not send more than 0.00004000)
+- send 0.00004000 BCH to Alice BCH address (this is your wallet) from another wallet (do not send more than 0.00004000 BCH)

 - run the command again:

 `node src/yieldFarming.js`

-- you will see contract working and 1000 REBEL will be sent to your wallet (you can check it in explorer.bitcoin.com)
+- you will see contract working and 1000 REBEL will be sent to your wallet (you can check it in [explorer](https://explorer.bitcoin.com))

 - you can use wallet.fullstack.cash to import your passphrase (mnemonic) - you will get your private key from there and then you can copy it and paste, while creating a new wallet, in Electron Cash SLP wallet or another wallet that uses m/44'/245'/0'/0/0 derivation path

-- to mint another 1000 REBEL type `node src/yieldFarming.js` and send 0.00004000 to Alice BCH address and then type again `node src/yieldFarming.js` (repeat this step to mint more tokens)
+- to mint another 1000 REBEL type `node src/yieldFarming.js` and send 0.00004000 BCH to Alice BCH address and then type again `node src/yieldFarming.js` (repeat this step to mint more tokens)

 ### Smart contract fees: